Ulimativo/rapidmail_python/README.md

 ## Configuration

 rapidmail-api expects an .env file with two variables, and uses dotenv to read the file:

-- RAPIDMAIL_USERNAME
+- RAPIDMAIL_USERNAME -> the Rapidmail API username
-- RAPIDMAIL_PASSWORD
+- RAPIDMAIL_PASSWORD -> the Rapidmail API password
+- FILE_PATH -> the path to save generated files

-You need to sign-up for Rapidmail and generate an API user to access the API.
+You need to sign-up for Rapidmail and generate an API username and password to access the API.
 Website: [https://www.rapidmail.de/](https://www.rapidmail.de/)

 ## Usage